rancher/os/docs/getting-started/disk/index.md

 [rancher@rancher ~]$ sudo reboot
 ```

-Login to the VM instance again with the same username and password, which is 'rancher' (all lowercase).
+Login to the VM instance using your SSH keys.

 ```bash
 rancher login: rancher